Making a difference since 1987, we continue to advocate for equal rights, equal citizens,

 Building on these principles and in direct response to the needs of the community AGAPI Care quickly extended its services to include all people with a disability.

-In 1992 AGAPI Care expanded to provide direct client care with the opening of a Respite Centre in Preston followed by a second Respite Centre in Oakleigh in 2001.
-In 2010 the organisation established a long-term supported accommodation house in Preston and another in Clayton South in 2013 to meet the needs of its community for more long term supported accommodation options.
+In 1992 AGAPI Care expanded to provide direct client care with the opening of a Short Term Accommodation and Assistance Centre in Preston followed by a second Short Term Accommodation and Assistance Centre in Oakleigh in 2001.
+In 2010 the organisation established a long-term supported accommodation house in Preston and another in Clayton South in 2013 to meet the needs of its community for more Specialist Disability Accommodation options.

 At every stage of development AGAPI Care has enjoyed the strong support of the community to not only raise funds to extend our services but to build awareness and promote cultural diversity and inclusion.